Arunprakash-A/self_references/README.md

-# Documenting learnings, ideas, papers, blogs and scripts for my reference
+# Documenting learnings, ideas, interesting-insightful-helpful papers, blogs and scripts (for myself and the curious minds like you)

 ## Cool Ideas
 1. [MegaKernel](https://hazyresearch.stanford.edu/blog/2025-05-27-no-bubbles)